kelseymosh/critterpedia_frontend/README.md

 <h2>Technologies</h2>
-I used Ruby on Rails for the backend and the frontend comprises of vanilla JS, HTML, and CSS.
+I used Ruby on Rails for the backend and vanilla JS, HTML, and CSS for the frontend.

 <h2>Author</h2>
 <a href="https://github.com/kelseymosh"> Kelsey Oshiro</a>